Updated on September 6, 2022

 Both procedures elevate the eyelid and create a more symmetrical appearance.
 They tighten the eyelid muscle and reduce droopy eyelids.
 They also correct vision problems caused by sagging upper eyelids.

-Both the internal and external eyelid surgery procedures usually take about 45 to 60 minutes.
+Internal and external eyelid surgery procedures usually take about 45 to 60 minutes.
 Most patients experience some mild discomfort and sensitivity once the anesthesia wears off, but this usually passes within a day or so.

 How Long Does it Take to Recover From Ptosis Surgery?